Table of Contents

 - Today I'm busy, so I'm feeling stressed out.

 By conjugating the い-adjective 忙しい into the て form, it can now attach to the beginning of another sentence.
-This option is a little less direct that adding a conjunctive particle, since the particle makes the relationship between the two linked clauses explicitly clear.
+This option is a little less direct than adding a conjunctive particle, since the particle makes the relationship between the two linked clauses explicitly clear.

 You can also form a complex sentence by embedding a clause inside another clause.
 There are a few different ways to do this, such as through quotation and noun modification.
 We'll take a look at both in the following sections.